IN-CORE/incore-docs/manual/source/faq.md

     has assigned ID, an identifier, which uniquely identifies it for the services and *pyIncore*.
 The unique ID is assigned when the set is uploaded to the IN-CORE services.
 For details how to do it see technical documentation or contact us at <incore-dev@lists.illinois.edu>.

+- *How do I import datasets to IN-CORE service?*

+    Have we decided where to answer it?
+    1) Notebook example with other Notebooks, linked from FAQ,
+    2) Start editing Technical documentation page (we have it ready but no content yet),
+    3) Somewhere else? (edited)

+    @Gowtham @Chris Navarro I added Milad’s question and your answer here: https://opensource.ncsa.illinois.edu/confluence/display/INCORE1/questions/160860190/can-i-simulate-and-upload-earthquakes-to-incore opensource.ncsa.illinois.eduopensource.ncsa.illinois.edu Can I simulate and upload earthquakes to incore? - IN-CORE - Confluence I used an earthquake from hazard service for my analysis.
+The magnitude of this earthquake is large (magnitude = 7.9) and we got issues in econ. anal

+Right now, I have flood fragility curves and surfaces developed for 15 building archetypes.
+Also, Hazard Model (Raster Map) for Lumberton, NC is already developed.
+Building Exposure data are fully included in a shapefile.
+So, the three-stage model (Hazard, Exposure, and vulnerability) is ready to be integrated into IN-CORE.
+Also, I learned some Python basics and I keep learning.
+I wonder if you could tell me how to start to integrate all of these data and do the analysis into IN CORE.
+If you have templates to read and analyze data it would be helpful.
+Also, is there a way to read 3D fragility.
+FYI, my fragility functions are based on raw data and not lognormally fitted.

 - *Is Geopandas (package x) part of pyIncore?*